kdaimiel/solar-system/README.md

 ![alt text](media/solar-system.gif)

 ## Usage
-The easy way to use the 3D Solar System is importing dependencies and using plain JavaScript with RequireJS to use modules.
+The easy way to use the 3D Solar System is importing dependencies and using plain JavaScript.

 ```html
 <script type="text/javascript" src="../bower_components/underscore/underscore-min.js"></script>